 For example, the equivalent to a petrol hybrid car with CO2 emissions of 100 g/km (13% BIK rate) would probably be in at least the 18% BIK rate band – cost wise this would translate to a saving of at least £1,000 per year for a model worth £20,000.

 The Ultra Low Emissions Discount scheme was introduced in July 2013.
 Under the scheme, all vehicles that emit less than or equal to 75 gCO2/km and meet Euro 5 emissions standards qualify for 100% discount on the London Congestion Charge (subject to a £10 annual registration fee).

 While any technology can qualify, some Euro 5 and 6 hybrid models have CO2 emissions under this threshold.
 Note that most plug-in hybrids already qualify for the full 100% discount.

 Enhanced Capital Allowances

-New cars with tailpipe C02 emissions of less than 110g/km (or 95 g/km from April 2013) are eligible for an ECA.
-While any technology can qualify, several hybrid models have CO2 emissions under the relevant threshold.
-Business owned hybrids therefore can lead to significant savings in corporation tax within the year of purchase.
+From April 2015, new cars with tailpipe C02 emissions of less than 75 g/km are eligible for an ECA.
+While any technology can qualify, some hybrid models have CO2 emissions under this threshold.
+Most plug-in hybrids already qualify for the ECA scheme.